Sleep Disorders

 Jacqueline Kloss, Ph.D.

-Dr. Kloss is a Sleep Disorder specialist with nearly two decades of research, teaching, and treatment (most specifically CBTi) in the realm of sleep problems.
+Dr. Kloss is a Sleep Disorder specialist with nearly two decades of research, teaching, and treatment (most specifically CBT-I) in the realm of sleep problems.

 Dr. Kloss implements behavioral sleep medicine treatment for adolescents, adults, and seniors.
 Services that are tailored to the specific referral situation may include a single consultation, adjunctive therapy (a few sessions to complement the work with your other providers), and/or a CBT-I program tailored to address a patient's unique sleep disturbances.